tapesh02/nutriguideapp/README.md

-# Getting Started with Create React App
+# Getting Started with NutriGuide React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+This git repository does not include any node module or packages.
+Hence when you clone this repository please folow the below neccessary steps:

+1. run command `npm install `
+2. now run `npm start`

 ### `npm start`